top of page

 Sitting above the chiringuito is the famous abandoned hotel.
 In 1969, a Luxury hotel resort was planned for construction here, as it is one of Ibiza's most stunning and picturesque beaches.

 The now-acclaimed Catalan Architect Josep Lluís Sert was chosen for the design.
-However, due to his political affiliations and aversion to General Franco's totalitarian rule, he had been exiled to the USA.
+However, due to his political affiliations and aversion to Franco's totalitarian rule, he had been exiled to the USA.

 Various plans to complete the project have been rejected over time, and the Law of Natural Spaces now protects the area, which falls within a Natural Area of Special Interest.
 So it is unlikely that anyone will ever see the glory that Sert designed.